BethDevJS/bot/README.md

 #### Lavalink Node details

 You can get a Lavalink node to host [here](https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1#%2FLavalink.jar).
 You only need the Lavalink.jar and an application.yml, an example of such can be found [here](https://github.com/good-discord-bot/lavalink/blob/main/application.yml).
+#### Still struggling?
+Don't worry!
+We'll be making a way to generate a config online soon!